 What To Do if You or Someone You Know is Suicidal

-For over 10 years I've dealt with an awful mental illness called Generalized Anxiety with Panic Disorder, which has resulted in depression & thoughts of suicide.
+For over 10 years I've dealt with an awful mental illness called Generalized Anxiety with Panic Disorder, which at times results in depression & thoughts of suicide.
 Part of what I really want to do with this space is start a conversation about mental health & build a supportive community where people can come to share their stories, read about others, & find some tips on how to deal.
 There are days that I feel so alone, because everyone around me seems to have their shit together & can deal with the things that cause panic attacks in me.

 One of the things I've found very helpful is connecting with others around this, whether it be hearing stories from others, learning some of their coping skills, or sharing what I've learned in hopes of helping someone else.
 I think the first place to start changing the views of mental illness & removing the stigma is by starting an open, honest conversation.
 So today I am sharing my story & some tips on how to come up with a safety plan in a suicidal situation.

 There are definitely times that I have wanted to give up - if I didn't have the support system I do then I honestly do not think I would be here to share this story..
 But despite the fact that I’ve struggled with loving myself, I know how much the people in my life do love me (because they keep telling me over & over).
 I am holding on for them.

 While this is a fucking brutal process, I am grateful I reached out for help.
 Please, if this is something you are struggling with, talk to someone.
 It could be your partner, a parent, a friend, a coworker, a doctor or even the distress line.
 Please know that there are so many resources out there (some of them free!) that are there to help you - talk to your doctor or phone the Distress Line or Access Mental Health for more information.
 The world is a better place with all of us in it.
 We all have a purpose & some role to play, even if you feel like you've lost your way.